10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 - Anyone in a dispute with neighbours, family members, or former partners where active hostility is a factor

-4. Nazar (Evil Eye) Shield — Comprehensive Protection
+4. Nazar (Evil Eye) Shield (Comprehensive Protection)

 In Indian spiritual tradition, Nazar (evil eye, Drishti Dosh) is one of the most commonly encountered forms of negative energy.
-It is not superstition — it is the documented phenomenon of envious or malevolent attention creating measurable energetic disruption in the target's life.
+It is not superstition.
+It is the documented phenomenon of envious or malevolent attention creating measurable energetic disruption in the target's life.
 Symptoms include sudden, unexplained setbacks after periods of visible success, chronic fatigue that resists medical treatment, a pattern of "things falling apart" precisely when they seem to be going well, and a persistent feeling of being watched or targeted.

 This benefit is particularly important for:

-- Families with young children — children are traditionally considered most vulnerable to Nazar
+- Families with young children.
+Children are traditionally considered most vulnerable to Nazar.

-- Newlyweds — the visible happiness of a new marriage attracts envious attention
+- Newlyweds.
+The visible happiness of a new marriage attracts envious attention.

-- People experiencing sudden success — promotions, wealth accumulation, new purchases, public recognition
+- People experiencing sudden success.
+Promotions, wealth accumulation, new purchases, public recognition.

 5. Business Protection and Commercial Success